Jamsanz/MovieApp/README.md

-## The project is still under construction as there is still alot to be added in it.
+# The project is still under construction as there is still alot to be added to it.
-# This Project is a Movie Collection app done with MERN
+## This Project is a Movie Collection app done with MERN

 #### Project Specification